WUSF News is hiring spring interns

 It’s also where they'll discover how public media tries to serve its audience differently from commercial news organizations.

-Applications are open up to midnight, Oct.
-22 for the following:
+The application deadline has been extended, and is open up to midnight, Nov.
+16 for the following:

 WUSF Rush Family Radio News Internship – (Two days a week) This internship is where a student will learn how to research, write, produce and report for WUSF Radio and WUSFNews.org.
 In addition to daily news assignments, the Radio News intern will produce longer in-depth stories.
 Students from ANY university are welcome to apply for this job.